jekymin8232/vitalguardai-com/README.md

 **South Korea will likely deny it while presenting various statistics and data.
 Talented people are better off working in the United States or Europe, because the United States and Europe do not deny these realities.
 Truly advanced countries do not deny reality.
 They acknowledge it.**

+### A truly advanced country does not deny reality — it works to improve it.